Paintersrp/hyprpal/README.md

               target: active
 ```

-Place the configuration at `~/.config/hyprpal/config.yaml` to align with the provided systemd unit. `layout.sidecarDock` enforces a width between 10–50% of the monitor; values below 10% are rejected during config loading.
+Place the configuration at `~/.config/hyprpal/config.yaml` to align with the provided systemd unit. `managedWorkspaces` scopes hyprpal’s actions to the listed workspace IDs by default—rules will be skipped elsewhere unless they set `allowUnmanaged: true`.
+Leaving the list empty allows every workspace to be managed. `layout.sidecarDock` enforces a width between 10–50% of the monitor; values below 10% are rejected during config loading.
 The daemon automatically reloads when this file changes and still honors `SIGHUP` (e.g. `systemctl --user reload hyprpal`) for manual reloads.
-Runtime flags such as `--dispatch=socket|hyprctl`, `--dry-run`, and `--log-level` let you adjust behavior without editing the config file.
+Runtime flags such as `--dispatch=socket|hyprctl`, `--dry-run`, `--log-level`, and `--mode` let you adjust behavior without editing the config file.

+## Guardrails: loop protection & workspace scoping

+hyprpal keeps a few safety rails in place so layout automation can be tested without accidentally spamming Hyprland:

+- **Rule loop protection.** Each unique rule/plan signature may execute at most three times within a five-second sliding window.
+When the threshold is exceeded, hyprpal applies a five-second cooldown and logs a warning similar to `rule Dock comms temporarily disabled after 3 executions in 5s [mode Coding]`.
+Use `--log-level=debug` (or watch `journalctl` for warnings) while iterating to confirm the guard trips when you induce a loop; the log entry lets you verify the plan signature and timing.
+- **Managed workspace allow-list.** The new root-level `managedWorkspaces` array defines the workspace IDs hyprpal is allowed to manipulate.
+Actions automatically skip unmanaged workspaces and emit an info-level log when they do so.
+Individual rules can opt out by adding `allowUnmanaged: true`, making it easy to run a focused rule (e.g. forcing fullscreen for the active game) without broadening the global allow-list.

+During dry runs (`--dry-run`), these guardrails still apply.
+Combine `--dry-run` with `--log-level=debug` to observe skipped rules, cooldown activation, and managed-workspace checks before enabling live dispatches.

 ## Makefile targets